chhjel/HealthCheck/README.md

 * Access token module where tokens with limited access and lifespan can be created.
 * Downloads module where files can be made available for download, optionally protected by password, expiration date and download count limit.
 * Endpoint Control module to set request limits for decorated endpoints, as well as viewing some request statistics.
+* Messages module where latest sent messages from the system can be viewed, optionally along with any error message.
+Can be used for e.g. outgoing mail and sms.

 ## Getting started